cfengine/documentation/reference/promise-types/packages.markdown

 **Allowed input range**: `.+`

-**Synopsis**: Command to obtain a list of available patches or updates
+**Description**: Command to obtain a list of available patches or updates

 **Example**: